komaromiGyorgy/vue-mark-image/README.md

-# 🔎 Vue Magic Zoom
+# 📌 Vue Pin Image

-An easy to use image zoom lens library for Vue.js 3
+An easy to use image marker library for vue3

 ## Installation